Can You Sell a House With a Mortgage?

 8. Review your settlement statement

-One of the final steps of selling a home will be to review your settlement statement, which is an itemized list of fees and credits summarizing the finances of the entire transaction.
+One of the final steps in selling a home is reviewing your settlement statement, which is an itemized list of fees and credits summarizing the finances of the entire transaction.

 This is where you’ll be able to see: